 You will also need to consider the small fees that apply.
 Stripe fees (for accepting credit or debit card payments) are 2.4% + 20p per donation.
 We recommend you add a few percent to your targets to cover these fees.

 Projects on University of Bath can last from 2 weeks to 3 months.
 However a longer project isn't necessarily better.
 A project on University of Bath takes a lot of work so you might not want it to go on for an entire term!

 The larger your funding target or your minimum needed the longer you are likely to need to raise it.

 You only receive payments IF you have hit your minimum target and AFTER your project's completion date.
-We will contact you to discuss transferring the funds to you after your completion date.

-A shorter project can convey a sense of urgency to Donors.
+A shorter project can convey a sense of urgency to Sponsors.
 That's why we've found that projects up to a month in length tend to be more successful.
 A shorter project focuses your promotional efforts and shows confidence in your project.

 A good video is you!
 At its simplest, a good video can just be you speaking into a camera.
-The basic idea is to give people an idea of who you are, what you're doing and why Donors should care about your project.
+The basic idea is to give people an idea of who you are, what you're doing and why Sponsors should care about your project.
 Oh, and be yourself!

 Vimeo's basic account has a limit of 500MB per file and 5GB for premium accounts.
 YouTube has a limit of 2GB.

 Yes, but only if you have permission to do so from its owner!
 Alternatively you can use any music from http://freemusicarchive.org/ with artist permission.

 Rewards are what you give Sponsors in return for their donations.
 Rewards give an added incentive for people to sponsor your project.
 Rewards need to be well priced (matched to the appropriate donation level) and creative.
 The better your rewards, the more likely you are to achieve your funding target.
 Sometimes rewards are so desired that projects achieve many times their funding target.